7 Simple Landline Phone Services for Seniors: Easy Setup & Clear Calls

 - E911 service automatically sends your location to emergency responders.
 The system includes 24/7 customer support and automatic security updates.

-- You need either a Wireless Gateway or voice modem.
-You can rent it from Xfinity or provide your own.
-An optional backup battery case costs one-time and requires six 6-volt lantern batteries (sold separately).
+- You need either a Wireless Gateway or a voice modem.
+You can rent it from Xfinity or supply your own.
+An optional backup battery case is sold separately and requires six 6-volt lantern batteries, also sold separately.

 - Xfinity Voice offers more features than traditional landlines at competitive prices, especially if you already have Xfinity internet.